kollepallirishith/EI-STUDY-RECUITMENT-ASSIGNMENT/README.md

   - Broadcast messages to all users and facilitate private messaging.

 - **Client**:
-  - Provide a command-line interface for user interaction.
+  - Provide a user-interface for user interaction.
   - Allow users to input their nickname and connect to the server.
   - Display chat messages and handle user commands effectively.

 #### Considerations
-- Adhere to the principles of **OOP**, **SOLID**, and relevant design patterns throughout the implementation.
+- Adhere to the principles of **OOP**, and relevant design patterns throughout the implementation.
 - Focus on writing clean, maintainable, and efficient code.
 - Assume any unknowns and creatively enhance the problem statement to demonstrate your capabilities.

----